GalileoFe/PalWorld-Save-Movement-Complete-Tutorio/README_EN.md

 Before we begin, please make sure you have the following prepared:

-1. Archive of the old host - You need to obtain the save file of the creature Palu from your old host.
+1. Archive of the old host - You need to obtain the saved file of the creature Palu from your old host.
 This is an essential part of the transfer process.
 2. New cloud server - Prepare a new cloud server to store and run the new save file of Palu.
-3. Save file location - Find the path `Pal\\\\Saved\\\\SaveGames\\\\<random_numbers>` in your server folder and save it.
+3. Save file location - Find the path `Pal\\Saved\\SaveGames\\<random_numbers>` in your server folder and save it.
 I recommend packing the entire "Saved" folder for future operations.
 4. Download the archive - I will provide a packaged archive that you can download from [here](https://github.com/GalileoFe/PalWorld-Save-Movement-Complete-Tutorio/releases/tag/RepairKit).
 It contains all the necessary files for the save file transfer.
 5. Extract to a suitable location - Extract the archive to a suitable location.
 For example, you can create a folder named "mirage_save" to store the extracted files.
-6. Confirm the server for your existing save file
+6. Confirm the server for your existing saved file
     - LinuxServer Manual Install with Official Guide
     - LinuxServer service panel server
     - WinServer with steamcmd